 That’s a lot of plates to keep spinning in the air, especially if you’re not protected with the appropriate insurance coverage for cannabis companies.
-For those starting a cannabis business or working with one, this guide will help you understand the current state of cannabis risk management and how to work through them in order to get the cannabis business insurance policies that will protect every aspect of your cannabis business.
+For those starting a cannabis business or working with one, this guide will help you understand the current state of cannabis risk management and how to work through them in order to get the dispensary or cannabis business insurance policies that will protect every aspect of your cannabis business.

-Why Risk Assessment is so Challenging for Cannabis Businesses
+Why Risk Assessment Is So Challenging for Cannabis Businesses

 If you’ve been Googling “how to get insurance for a cannabis business,” you already know that the risks involved with cannabis keep many brokers away.
 Though many aspects of the cannabis industry share similarities with other industries – most notably agricultural business such as wine-producing vineyards – the way cannabis is regulated is so new, different, and constantly changing that many traditional insurers are taking a wait-and-see approach before they dive into the risks involved in insuring cannabis businesses.